Funding Requests For After-School Athletic Progams per our Mission below

 The JJWF will email a letter to the contact person listed on your application congratulating you and detailing what was approved.
 We will also send each vendor a letter and a check payable to each vendor.
 It is then your responsibility to place the order with the vendor and ensure your equipment and/or uniforms are received.

-How often can we re-apply and if rejected, can we ever re-apply?
+How often can we re-apply and if not approved, can we ever re-apply?

-You may re-apply once per quarter, and you may re-apply even if you are rejected.
+You may re-apply once per quarter, and you may re-apply even if you are not approved.

 WHY THIS IS IMPORTANT TO US